CowCatcherAI/CowCatcherAI/README.md

 ## ⚙️ How It Works

-Combining our Cowcatcher model with teh AI-detector it can sact as a tireless digital herdsman.
-Simply it processes video streams locally on your farm and only notifies you when action is required.
+By combining the Cowcatcher model with the AI-detector, it acts as a tireless digital herdsman.
+It processes video streams locally on your farm and only alerts you when action is required.

 📷 barn camera footage ──→ 🤖 AI Computer Vision ──→ ⚡ mounting detection ──→ 💽 save image ──→ 📲 Telegram notification with image